A Retail Revival: Updated

-Personalisation and a more extensive range of delivery options are just some of the paths retailers can take to provide customers with a memorable and pleasing shopping experience.
+Personalisation and a range of delivery options are just some paths retailers can take to provide customers with a memorable shopping experience.
 Although it seems as if retailers need to step away from digital aspects to thrive on their own, implementing a technological factor will help to provide a boost.

-Despite Deloitte’s report stating that 90% of customers use their phones in the shopping process.
-According to Think With Google more than 80% of shoppers use their mobile devices to research purchases they’re about to make in store, and a quarter of those even said they have changed their mind while standing in line just by looking up details!
+Despite Deloitte’s report stating that 90% of customers use their phones when shopping.
+According to Think With Google more than 80% of shoppers use their mobile devices to research purchases they’re about to make in-store, and a quarter of those even said they have changed their mind while standing in line just by looking up details!

 Involving the option to access information through a mobile in-store experience will encourage user engagement and also bring another level of personalisation to the table.

-Retailers can no longer hide away in the store, they must meet consumers halfway, and usually, that means they can be found on a variety of channels.
-2018 is the year we will witness brands provide the seamless omnichannel experience consumers demand – which means availability and access to the brand everywhere.
+Retailers can no longer hide away in the store.
+They must meet consumers halfway, and usually, that means they can be found on a variety of channels.
+This is something we are seeing more and more as social media channels evolved.

-Nectarom stated that famous store, Nordstrom, is doing just that.
+Nectarom stated that US store, Nordstrom, has been working on this for some time.
 “Nordstrom has made it possible to buy items from Instagram and find items based on Pinterest favourites.
 Instagram has been a modelling platform for retail items.
 The retailer’s Instagram account now features a link which directs customers to Like2Buy, a platform that makes Instagram shopping easy.
 All of the items available for sale from the retailer’s feed are displayed as an elegant grid of photos.
 Shoppers can then scroll and “like” items, which are curated into a personal wishlist or shopping cart.”

 Cybersecurity has been a primary concern for online stores.
 However, with physical stores adapting to new technologies, the increasing regularity of data breaches is forcing retailers to consider digital security.
 Data breaches of such sensitive general and card customer data can result in costly lawsuits, financial loss, reputation damage and customer trust/loyalty.

-With GDPR coming in May, brands can not afford to lose consumer data.
+In light of GDPR brands can not afford to lose consumer data.
 More and more retailers now realise putting security as a top priority is crucial.
-With the use of in store wifi, mobile apps and POS systems in store, the monitoring of security and keeping up to date with software will help ensure a cyber attack is kept at bay.
+With the use of in-store wifi, mobile apps and POS systems in-store, the monitoring of security and keeping up to date with software will help ensure a cyber attack is kept at bay.